Last updated on 5 January 2022

-- To reduce your intake of carbs, you can request for a smaller serving of mee hoon and more vegetables instead.
+To limit your calorie intake, you can request for a smaller serving of mee hoon and more vegetables instead.

-- Teochew porridge contains no oil or fats, but what you add to it can make a big difference.
-Choose steamed meat, fish or egg rather than fried, with lots of dark green leafy vegetables to make it a balanced and nutritious meal.
+Teochew porridge contains no oil or fats, but what you add to it can make a big difference.
+Choose steamed meat, fish or egg rather than fried, add lots of dark green leafy vegetables to make it a balanced and nutritious meal.

 Thunder Tea Rice (Hakka lei cha)

-- Served over a bed of rice, you can request for less rice or swap white rice for brown.
+Served over a bed of rice, you can request to swap white rice for brown.
 Go easy on the peanuts and fried anchovies (ikan bilis) as these can add calories to your diet.

 Eating in moderation